As the name says on the box, ProWritingAid really is a pro writing aid.

 Because it is quite a long report, I have created a gif below to show you how much information it contains.

 To work on an issue, all you need to do is click on the link to take you to your text.

 If you like the old version, there is a link in the main menu so you can switch back.

 ProWritingAid is certainly a great writing app, and for the price, it really is a bargain.

 The best performance is in the desktop editor where it wins hands down over the rest.
-You can read more in this blog article: How To Use ProWritingAid As Your Writing Editor
+You can read more about how to use ProWritingAid as your writing editor.

 For a more detailed look at what you can do with ProWritingAid, you might like to watch this short video highlighting the features of the desktop app.